megawubs/megawubs.github.io/_drafts/2015-02-06-say-hello-to-java.md

 Orient Programming.
 It just forces you where PHP lets you choose what you want to do.
 I think that's the bottom line.
 Where I now have to search for "how to do x in Java", where the same thing in PHP would be plain obvious for me.
 PHP gives you a choice, Java just enforces a bunch of OO laws onto you.
 I'm happy I've learned these "laws" within PHP.
-Otherwise I wouldn't know if  I could have understood it all.
+Otherwise I wouldn't know if  I could have understood them all.
 Nonetheless, I'm curious when the moment comes that PHP seems weird, and Java comes naturally to me.
 If that moment will ever come.